Secure Society

 • Universal Patterns

 This refers to biometric procedures in which the body’s own reaction is the same across test subjects (e.g. EKP, eye movements).
-When adding a personal trigger stimulus a universal pattern is created that can be used for authentication.
+Combined with a specific personal trigger, this creates a universal pattern that can be used for authentication.

 Usability & Social Embedding